muratk3n/thirdwave/en/README.md

 ---

-Perusing through some Fukuyama found one error already: ".. [they reasoned] development of human societies from simple tribal ones based on slavery and subsistence agriculture".
+Perusing some Fukuyama found one error already: ".. [they reasoned] development of human societies from simple tribal ones based on slavery and subsistence agriculture".